 The Tagliatela College of Engineering (TCoE) offers seven nationally-accredited engineering and applied science programs: chemical, civil, computer, electrical, mechanical and system engineering, and computer science.
 The TCoE was ranked in the top tier of undergraduate engineering programs nationwide in the past three years’ editions of U.S. News & World Report’s “Best Colleges.”
 The College has implemented programs so that graduates not only acquire the technical skills necessary in their field but also develop the communication skills and business knowledge necessary to become effective leaders.
 You can learn more about the University of New Haven and its engineering programs by visiting our website, www.newhaven.edu.

-The project competition for the Richard O. Kaufmann '67 Scholarship Fund for Innovative Engineering will be held on Saturday, March 1 beginning at 9 a.m. in the Alumni Lounge of Bartels Hall on the UNH West Haven campus.
-Students will be asked to present their Science and Engineering Fair project to a panel of judges selected by the University.
-There will be space to display materials related to your project.
-To participate in the project competition, please submit the online form at by February 26.
+The project competition for the Richard O. Kaufmann '67 Scholarship Fund for Innovative Engineering will be held on Saturday, November 15, 2014 beginning at 9 a.m. in the Alumni Lounge of Bartels Hall on the UNH West Haven campus.
+Students will present their Science and Engineering Fair project to a panel of judges selected by the University and be interviewed by the judges.
+To participate in the project competition, please submit the online form at http://www.newhaven.edu/engineering/scholarships-internships/684879/ by October 31, 2014.